badhitman/StockSharp-MQTT/README.md

-## Интеграция StockSharp (over mqtt) - DEMO VERSION
+## StockSharp - integration (over mqtt) - DEMO VERSION

-Клиент-серверное решение, совместимое с BlankCRM, но имеет собственный/нативный (локальный: win/android/ios/macos/tizen) клиент. Лицензия на [StockSharp](https://stocksharp.ru/?rf=202744) приобретается отдельно.
+Client-server solution compatible with BlankCRM, but has its own/native (local: win/android/ios/macos/tizen) client.
+The license for the  [StockSharp](https://stocksharp.ru/?rf=202744) is purchased separately.

-Торговля
+Trade
 ![trade view](./StockSharpMauiApp/img/trade-manage.png)

-Управление подключением
+Connection management
 ![init](./StockSharpMauiApp/img/init-clear.png)
-- прежде чем подключаться - следует настроить адаптеры
+- Before connecting, you should configure the adapters

-Адаптеры
+Adapters
 ![adapters](./StockSharpMauiApp/img/adapters-view.png)

-Инструменты
+Instruments (aka Securities)
 ![instruments view](./StockSharpMauiApp/img/instruments-view.png)

-Логирование (заимствовано из BlankCRM)
+Logs (imported of BlankCRM)
 ![logs](./StockSharpMauiApp/img/logs.png)

-- Драйвер (BackEnd служба): net6 решение взаимодействует с StockSharp, логирование, транслирует события в MQTT и отвечает входящие запросы (извне). +TelegramBot, а так же встроенный MQTT сервер (на случай отсутствия отдельного/автономного mqtt сервиса).
+- Dreiver (BackEnd service): net6 solution interacts with StockSharp, logging, broadcasts events in MQTT and responds to incoming requests (from the outside). +TelegramBot, as well as a built-in MQTT server (in case there is no separate/autonomous mqtt service).
-- MAUI-Blazor клиент: net9 GUI решение, которое взаимодействует с драйвером через MQTT
+- MAUI-Blazor client: net 9 GUI solution that communicates with the driver via MQTT

 #### StockSharpDriver +TelegramBot
-Встроенный MQTT сервер, но можно использовать любой MQTT v5. По умолчанию используется localhost:1883, но можно настроить по своему усмотрению.
+Built-in MQTT server, but you can use any MQTT v5.
+By default, localhost:1883 is used, but you can configure it as you wish.
-С точки зрения событий - транслирует их все в MQTT, что бы любой клиент мог прослушать его. Изолирует "нежелательные" зависимости из оригинальной сборки StockSharp, но и не совместим с оригинальными решениями от StockSharp (Гидра, Дизайнер и т.д.).
+In terms of events - broadcasts them all in MQTT so that any client can listen to it.
+Isolates "unwanted" dependencies from the original StockSharp build, but is also not compatible with the original StockSharp solutions (Hydra, Designer, etc.).
-Встроены TelegramBot для доступа к сервису и оповещений.
+Built-in TelegramBot for access to the service and notifications.

-#### MAUI-Blazor клиент
+#### MAUI-Blazor client
-Демонстрация взаимодействия клиента с драйвером StockSharp (over MQTT). Чистый проект без зависимостей от StockSharp (net6, wpf, etc ...).
+Demonstration of client interaction with StockSharp driver (over MQTT).
+Clean project without StockSharp dependencies (net6, wpf, etc ...).
-Открытый исходный код заготовки для торгового бота через StockSharp коннектор.
+Open source code for a trading bot template via StockSharp connector.